Maximal Inequalities for Empirical Processes under General Mixing Conditions: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:main.maximal} presents the maximal $L^{1}$-inequality result and Section \ref{sec:proof.main} presents its proof.
-Sections \ref{sec:main.strong} and \ref{app:proof.strong} presents the application to strong approximations.
+Section \ref{sec:main.maximal} presents the maximal $L^{1}$-inequality results and Section \ref{sec:proofs} presents the proofs.
 Some technical lemmas and proofs are relegated to the Appendix.